 Let’s dive in!

-Before we go any further, let’s first define what we mean by crisis.
-Anything that puts your brand negatively in the public eye qualifies.
+What qualifies as a “crisis?”
+Anything that puts your brand in the public eye in a less than flattering way can qualify.
+It all depends on how it escalates – that that is entirely up to you.
 This isn’t limited to scandal or sabotage – i.e., your CEO or a disgruntled employee saying something damaging, or meant to incite outrage.

 Something as simple as running out of stock during a big promotion can spark a crisis – especially with social consumers in the mix.